marthabg/marthabg/README.md

 - 👋 Hi, I’m Martha
-- 👀 I’m interested in data science and data analysis
+- 👀 I’m interested in data science, data analysis and all things sustainability!
 - 🌱 I’m currently learning about neural networks
 - 📫 How to reach me: https://www.linkedin.com/in/martha-gonzalez-331a79197/